ooni/ooni.org/content/post/2022-state-of-internet-censorship-vietnam/index.md

 |                 |              | https://freedomhouse.org                         |
 | June 29, 2022   | Viettel      | [https://www.ohchr.org/](https://www.ohchr.org/) |

+Table 3: Information of date, pages and ISPs on internet censorship in Vietnam

 We choose two sites; Luatkhoa (https://www.luatkhoa.org/) and the88project (https://the88project.org/) to examine in more detail.